Introducing a Cohousing Project for Gloucestershire

 We want to build a sustainable, mutually supportive cohousing community in the

-Cheltenham/Tewkesbury/Stroud area for people aged 50+.
+Cheltenham/Tewkesbury/Stroud area.
 The scheme would be custom designed

 around the needs of each of our individual members.
 We believe that the optimum size would be